You must declare goods that you take with you to sell outside the EU - for example if they’re in your baggage or in a private vehicle.

 The same rule applies to the following EU special territories:

 - Guadeloupe, French Guiana, Martinique and Reunion

 - Mount Athos, also known as Agion Poros (Greece)

 There’s a different process if you take goods abroad temporarily (for example samples for a trade fair) or use a courier or freight forwarder.

 You’ll need to declare goods you take to sell anywhere outside the UK from 1 January 2021.

 Making a customs declaration

-If you move goods worth over £250,000 within the EU in the last calendar year, register for Intrastat .
-You don’t need to do this if you’re not registered for VAT in the UK.
+If you’ve moved goods worth over £250,000 to the EU or between EU countries in the last calendar year, register for Intrastat.
+You do not need to do this if you’re not registered for VAT in the UK.